neha-nayeem/pandas-challenge/README.md

 The challenge has been completed as below:

-* The analysis was done using the pandas library and Jupyter notebook.
+* The script was coded using the pandas library and Jupyter notebook.

 * All files are inside the folder named for the challenge `PyCitySchools`.
 This folder contains: